srobo/kitbook/docs/competition/teams/photo-studio.md

 You should have:
 - A camera on a tripod
 - A table for the robot
-- A logbook to annotate what photos go to what team.
+- A logbook to annotate what photos go to what team
+- A set of photo flashes
 - A photo backdrop

 Take many photos, and make sure the photos are in focus and correctly framed before dismissing the team.